Beaver Scouting is for 6 to 8 year olds and provides just over an hour of fun and games each week.

 Fun and Friends at 8th Holborn Beaver Scouts

 Ryan is the Beaver Scout Leader, assisted by Mandy and other volunteers.

 1.Who are the Beavers?

-The Beavers is the youngest section of 8th Holborn Scout Group and of the wider Scout movement.
+The Beavers is the youngest section of 8th Holborn Scout Group, and the second-to-youngest section of the wider Scout movement.